enkidevs/curriculum/regular-expressions/introduction/practical-applications-i/regex-password-validation-using-positive-lookaheads.md

 `/(?=.*\W)/` means that there must be at least one *symbol*.

-If we add these positive lookaheads into our password validator, our regex pattern looks like:
+If we add these positive lookaheads into our password validator, our regex pattern will look like this:

 ```
 /(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*\W).{8,}/